Feature Completion Transformer for Occluded Person Re-identification: Experiments

 \subsection{Qualitative Analysis}

 In this section, we present qualitative experimental results and demonstrate the superiority of our proposed FCFormer.

-\textbf{Probability scores of part tokens.} We present the probability scores after the non-shared transformer layers for some occluded pedestrian images.
-As shown in Figure \ref{Qualitative}, occlusion heavily affects the probability scores of tokens in the baseline model.
-However, the recovered feature tokens obtained from FCD have significantly improved scores in occluded regions, which indicates that the feature completion decoder uses unoccluded information to compensate occluded region features.
+\textbf{Visualization of the feature distribution} We adopt t-SNE to show the distribution of the output features of the model under different constraints in Fig. \ref{tsne}.
+The output features are concated from occluded features, holistic features and completion features.
+As observed in this figure, the baseline model without triplet loss cannot cluster embeddings with the same ID well in occluded scenes.
+From Fig. \ref{tsne_b}, it can be seen that under the joint constraints of triplet and id loss, the model has been able to cluster better, but confusion still occurs under individual occlusion IDs.
+The results in Fig. \ref{tsne_c} show that the proposed CHT loss can better cluster the same ID more compactly in occlusion scenarios, which verifies that our method can learn invariant features well in complete, occluded and completed modes.

-\textbf{Visualization of the Feature Completion Transformer.} In Figure \ref{Rank_list}, we present the retrieval results of RFCnet \cite{RFCnet} and our FCFormer.
+\textbf{Retrieval results of the feature completion transformer.} In Fig. \ref{Rank_list}, we present the retrieval results of RFCnet \cite{RFCnet} and our FCFormer.
 The retrieval results show that RFCnet is prone to mix the information of the target person and obstacles, resulting in retrieving a wrong person with similar obstacle or treating the front person as target.
 This is because pre-designing the regions still does not tackle the extreme occlusion problem well.
 Unlike RFCnet's completion approach, we implicitly learn the completion features from the occlusion features without encoding and decoding on the feature space map.

+\textbf{Probability scores of local features.} We present the probability scores after the non-shared transformer layers for some occluded pedestrian images.
+As shown in Fig. \ref{Qualitative}, occlusion heavily affects the probability scores of local features in the baseline model.
+However, the recovered local features obtained from FCD have significantly improved scores in occluded regions, which indicates that the feature completion decoder uses unoccluded information to compensate occluded region features.

-\textbf{Visualization of attention map of feature completion decoder.} We visualize the attention heatmaps for feature completion decoder in Figure \ref{GradCAM} by using Grad-CAM \cite{grad-cam}.
+\textbf{Visualization of attention maps in feature completion decoder.} We visualize the attention heatmaps for feature completion decoder in Fig. \ref{GradCAM} by using Grad-CAM \cite{grad-cam}.
 The model concentrates on body parts with significant information when the pedestrian is not occluded.
-On the contrary, if the target person is occluded, FCD will pay attention to the position of the human body on the occluder's edge, as this helps to complement missing features with nearby features.
+On the contrary, if the target person is occluded, FCD will pay attention to the position of the human body on the neighbor region of occluder, as this helps to complement missing features with nearby features.